50 facts about guns in America

 There are loopholes in background checks

 Though the Brady Act in 1993 required background checks for the sale of firearms, 20% of all transactions today occur without one.
 Private gun vendors in certain states are exempt from performing federal background checks, both at gun shows or through online sales.
-The Bipartisan Background Checks Act passed the House in 2019 and would require checks on all sales.
+The Bipartisan Background Checks Act would require checks on all sales, passed the House in 2021, but remains, as of October 2022, waylaid under Senate review.
+Nonetheless, gun legislation has found success very recently.
+In June 2022, President Joe Biden signed into law the Bipartisan Safer Communities Act, which in addition to addressing "red flag" laws, greatly expands background checks for those under age 21, and closes the "boyfriend loophole," by which dating partners were excluded in previous legislation from those from owning a firearm were they convicted of domestic abuse.

 Alcohol abuse heightens gun violence

-A 2017 study by the University of California, Davis, revealed that an alcohol arrest was a bigger factor toward future gun violence than prior violence itself.
+A 2017 study by the University of California at Davis revealed that an alcohol arrest was a bigger factor in future gun violence than prior violence itself.
 Another showed that nearly half of all homicide perpetrators had consumed alcohol before their crimes.

-Gun Control Act of 1968 was first to prohibit gun sales to certain groups
+Gun Control Act of 1968 was the first to prohibit gun sales to certain groups

 A city in Georgia requires that every household must own a gun